mymindishazel/marv-docs/prefix.md

 > What is a prefix?

 The prefix is the character before your commands.
-By default, it's `-`.
-By changing it, you will have to put the new bit before all your commands instead of `-`.
-For example, if you run `-prefix set !`, you now have to run all commands with `!` instead of `-`.
+If you change it, you will have to put the new bit before all your commands instead of `-`.
+For example, if you run `-prefix set !`, you must run all commands with `!` instead of `-`.

 # Server Prefix